Armpit Rashes: Causes, Treatment, And Prevention

 4. Use Anti-Chafing Powder

 The rashes you develop in your armpits are more often just heat rashes.
 They occur when the weather is hot and humid.
 Applying anti-chafing powder to your armpits keeps your skin from rubbing against itself.
-You can also try staying in a cool, air-conditioned place more often.
+Try staying in cool, air-conditioned places more often or wear moisture-wicking fabrics to keep the armpits dry and cool.

 Infographic: Effective Home Remedies For Armpit Rashes